hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [teloxide]: https://github.com/teloxide/teloxide

 [^my-tokio-either]: It is even more of comedy that initially, I wrote a third-party crate called [tokio-either], which just contained that `Either` with several trait implementations.
-Only later, the Tokio maintainers [decided](https://github.com/tokio-rs/tokio/pull/2821) to move it to tokio-util.<br><br>As of Jan.
+Only later, the Tokio maintainers [decided](https://github.com/tokio-rs/tokio/pull/2821) to move it to tokio-util.<br>As of Jan.
 4 2022, tokio-either has 5,394 downloads total.

 [tokio-either]: https://github.com/hirrolot/tokio-either